edgedelta/docs/docs/appendices/okta-saml.md

 12. Send the metadata URL to Edge Delta.
   - You can contact [support@edgedelta.com](mailto:support@edgedelta.com) to share this information.
   - Edge Delta will use this URL to make backend configurations.
 13. In Okta, register your users to use SAML authentication.
+  - To learn more, review this [article from Okta](https://help.okta.com/en/prod/Content/Topics/users-groups-profiles/usgp-add-users.htm).
 14. Visit https://admin.edgedelta.com/saml , and then enter your Okta credentials.
 You will be redirected to Okta.
 15. Enter your Okta credentials, and then you will be redirected to the Edge Delta Admin portal.